It Took a ‘Magic Minute’ But the House Gifts Biden Huge Win

 Still, Democrats were more than happy to pass the bill and give themselves a long list of accomplishments to run on in 2022, including popular provisions like capping monthly insulin costs at $35 a month.

-As the end of the vote neared, Democrats rallied near the front of the chamber, cheering and applauding the vote.
-And Republicans insisted on order in the chamber to announce proxy votes for colleagues who hadn’t showed up to the House floor Friday morning.
+As the end of the vote neared, Democrats rallied near the front of the chamber, cheering and applauding the tally.
+Republicans, meanwhile, insisted on order in the chamber to announce proxy votes for colleagues who hadn’t showed up to the House floor Friday morning.

 One of the Republicans insisting on quiet was Rep. Kat Cammack of Florida.
-She announced that she and other Republicans would be voting “Hell no,” and she offered Democrats an ominous sign-off.
+She announced that she and other Republicans would be voting “Hell no" on the "Build Back Broke" legislation and she offered Democrats an ominous sign-off.

 “Good luck in the Senate,” she said.